-NOTE: If the program chooses to defer submission of the Self-study to the next year, an additional yearly application fee will be charged.
+NOTE: If the program chooses to defer submission of the Self-Study to the next year, an additional yearly application fee will be charged.

-STEP 3: Receive a Peer Review Site Visit
+STEP 4: Receive a Peer Review Site Visit

-After your Self-study report is received, CASCE will assign a three-person Peer Review team to read and assess your report.
-Two of the three reviewers will then complete an on-site visit to experience and evaluate the program and validate and clarify the contents of the Self-study Report.
-The visit, is generally 1 $\frac{1}{2}$ -2 days in length and is scheduled to occur between January and March each year.
+After your Self-Study is received, CASCE will assign a three-person Peer Review team to read and assess your Self-Study.
+The assignment of the Peer Review Team will approximately November $1^{st}$ .
+Two of the three reviewers will then complete an on-site visit to experience and evaluate the program and to validate and clarify the contents of the Self-Study Report.
+The visit is generally $1\frac{1}{2}$ -2 days in length and is scheduled to occur between January and March $1^{st}$ each year.